scipy-conference/scipy_proceedings/papers/ben_lasscock/00_blasscock.rst

 Discussion
 -----------

-In Figures :ref:`class-example` and :ref:`class-dc` we have show examples of the classification and fault plane estimation methods.
-In this section we want to explore the robustness of the algorithm and try to gain some insight into the correlation functions.
+In Figures :ref:`class-example` and :ref:`class-dc` we have shown examples of the classification and fault plane estimation methods.
+In this section we want to explore the robustness of the algorithm and try to gain some insight into the utility of the correlation functions.

 .. figure:: class_3145744_norev.png